 Notes

-Golden syrup sub: Golden syrup is an essential ingredient here, however, if you cannot source it, Light Corn Syrup, Honey or Maple Syrup are the best substitutes with Corn Syrup having the most similar texture.
+- Golden syrup replacement: Golden syrup is an essential ingredient here, however, if you cannot source it, Light Corn Syrup, Honey or Maple Syrup are the best substitutes with Corn Syrup having the most similar texture, though honey would add the most complimentary flavor to the overall biscuits.

 Nutrition